ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

  }
  ```

+### Notes of Interest

-> The attribute `accessors` in the component definition denotes that automatic getters and setters will be created for all defined properties in the object.
+The attribute `accessors` in the component definition denotes that automatic getters and setters will be created for all defined properties in the object.
+Also notice that the component and each property can be documented using `/** **/` notation, which is great for automatic documentation generators like [DocBox](https://www.forgebox.io/view/docbox).

 ### Creating Instances